Dear reader of ADxS.org, please excuse the disruption.

 9.1.2.2.
 Atomoxetine with concomitant use of CYP2D6 inhibitors

 In the case of strong CYP2D6 metabolization and concomitant intake of CYP2D6 inhibitors, the aomoxetine plasma peak concentration should be checked after 1-2 hours.
 CYP2D6 inhibitors can increase aomoxetine blood levels, which increases the probability of response as well as the risk of side effects.
-When administering CYP2D6 inhibitors in addition to atomoxetine in patients with genetically increased CYP2D6 metabolization, atomoxetine blood levels should be monitored regularly.72
+When administering CYP2D6 inhibitors in addition to atomoxetine in persons with ADHD with genetically increased CYP2D6 metabolization, atomoxetine blood levels should be monitored regularly.73

 9.1.3.
 CYP2D6 inhibitors